egaba/ember-yup/README.md

 ### Transforming data

+Say you want your controls to set numeric values instead of strings.
 If you want Yup to cast your data, you'll need to do two things:

 1. Update the mutation action to update the `field.value`
 2. Add an `onInput` action on the form field component to mutate the original value